Make Your Band More Competitive For Music Festivals

-If you aren't so experienced yet on the live circuit, then you're probably not.
+If you aren't very experienced yet on the live circuit, then you may not be ready.
 Playing a festival is a different beast than playing your local club, so promoters usually look for bands who have a proven track record of commanding a crowd and putting on a solid show.
-Remember, you're competing with a lot more when you're playing to a massive crowd of people outdoors than you are when you play for your friends at your favorite bar, so you need to have your stage presence on lock - something that only comes with practice.

-You'll have the best chances of succeeding at getting booked - and slaying your set - if you do the groundwork of building your stage show first.
+You'll have the best chances of succeeding in getting booked, and slaying your set if you do the groundwork of building your stage presence and show first.

 Set a Calendar

-No, if you missed the deadline, you can't apply anywhere.
-Well, you might technically be able to find a way to do so, but don't expect it to get you booked.
+If you missed the deadline, you can't usually apply anywhere else.
+You might technically be able to find a way to do so, but don't expect it to get you booked.

 Prepare Your Submission Materials

 Every festival will have its own submission requirements.
 You should consider preparing an artist bio, some music, some professional photos, and a video of the band performing.